avelino/awesome-go/README.md

 - [s5cmd](https://github.com/peak/s5cmd) - Blazing fast S3 and local filesystem execution tool.
 - [Scaleway-cli](https://github.com/scaleway/scaleway-cli) - Manage BareMetal Servers from Command Line (as easily as with Docker).
 - [script](https://github.com/bitfield/script) - Making it easy to write shell-like scripts in Go for DevOps and system administration tasks.
+- [selefra](https://github.com/selefra/selefra) - An open-source policy-as-code software that provides analytics for multi-cloud and SaaS.
 - [sg](https://github.com/ChristopherRabotin/sg) - Benchmarks a set of HTTP endpoints (like ab), with possibility to use the response code and data between each call for specific server stress based on its previous response.
 - [skm](https://github.com/TimothyYe/skm) - SKM is a simple and powerful SSH Keys Manager, it helps you to manage your multiple SSH keys easily!
 - [StatusOK](https://github.com/sanathp/statusok) - Monitor your Website and REST APIs.Get Notified through Slack, E-mail when your server is down or response time is more than expected.